 NDPH is a primary headache disorder, which means it does not occur due to another health condition.
 It is rare but can be debilitating.
 A unique characteristic of the disorder is that the person usually recalls the specific date or onset of the first headache.

-NDPH is more common in people with a close family member who experiences chronic headaches and two to three times more common in females, though the reasons for this are unclear.
+Nearly half of people with NDPH have a close family member who experiences frequent headaches and two to three times more common in females, though the reasons for this are unclear.

 NDPH is different from a persistent headache a person might experience due to another illness, although the symptoms can be similar.